samuelhbne/vpn-launchpad/README.md

 Done.
 $
 ```
-Note: Removing VPN server from AWS after surfing is always recommended.
-It removes the potential trails from cloud to protect your privacy as well as reduces the cost for AWS service hiring.
+Note: Terminating VPN server instance from AWS after surfing is always recommended.
+It removes the potential trails from cloud to protect your privacy as well as reduces the cost for AWS service hiring in case you are not AWS free tier user.